 There are nine towers/antennas registered with the Federal Communications Commission in the City of Neenah.
-Commented [BS1]: A booster station is being constructed in the Homes at Freedom Meadows subdivision to provide adequate water pressure.

 Parks and Recreation Facilities

 - The City of Neenah maintains a system of park and recreational facilities and programs. - The City has adequate recreational space for its population base with a current surplus of 123.31117.37 acres. - Public park and recreational facilities within the City are jointly owned and maintained by both the City of Neenah and the Neenah Joint School District. - The City currently operates 25 public parks. - Amenities on school property include: playgrounds, ball diamonds, soccer fields, tennis courts, volleyball courts, football fields, tracks and a swimming pool.